amadeuio/fruits-store/README.md

 # Fruits Store

-Powerful and lightweight e-commerce store.
+Powerful and lightweight fruits e-commerce store.

 ## Features

-- Pages: Home, Store, Fruit, and Bag
+- Home, Store, Fruit, and Bag pages
+- Fruit Filtering
 - Add to Bag or Favorites
-- Edit Quantity
-- Filter fruits to narrow down results
 - Bag Preview on hover
-- Minimalistic design, smooth animations and speed just make it a joy to use
+- Minimalistic design, smooth animations and speed
 - Design inspired by Nike and Apple
 - Responsive

-## Filtering
+## Fruit Filtering

+Filters help you narrow down the displayed fruits.

-- Filter by name, color, family, vitamins, favorites or a text search
+- Filter fruits by colors, family, vitamins, favorites or a search query

-- Real-time updates: Upon activation or deactivation of filters, displayed fruits update instantly, without the need to click on any confirmation buttons.

-- Stacking: Active filters combine.
-For example: Yellow Color + Citrus Family yields Lemon.
-- Filter Tags: Active filters are displayed at the top of the page with a removal option
-- Transitions: Fruits have a smooth transition effect as they re-arrange
+- Multiple filters can be combined
+- Results update in real-time

-#### Text Search
+#### Search Query

-- Search fruits by name, color, family, or vitamins.
-For example, try searching for `um` (Result: Cucumber, Pumpkin) or `b6` (Result: Banana, Pineapple, Cocounut i.e fruits containing Vitamin B6)
+- Useful to search a fruit by it's name using text
 - Case, spaces and symbols insensitive
+- Aditionally, the search also works with colors, family or vitamins, but you may use the dedicated checkboxes for that
+- Try these examples:
+  - Searching `um` yields Cucumber, Pumpkin
+  - Searching `b6` yields Banana, Pineapple, Cocounut (i.e fruits with Vitamin B6)
+  - Searching `pepper` and selecting the `Red` checkbox yields Hot Pepper (example of filters combined)

 ## Tech Stack